HIGHWAY ROAD WORKER SERIOUSLY INJURED BY DRIVER USING PHONE IN CONSTRUCTION ZONE

 “From what I understand it didn’t sound like there were any breaks screeching or anything,” said her fiance.
 “She didn’t have any time to react.”
 The road worker was airlifted to Hennepin County Medical Center, where her fiance has stood vigil at her side ever since.
 “I just want to be here, I don’t want her to wake up and not have anyone,” he said, his voice cracking.
 “I don’t want her to have anyone she doesn’t recognize when she wakes up.”

-This accident is just the latest in a disturbing trend.
+This accident is just the latest in a disturbing trend, resulting in injury accidents to road workers and others.
 Between 2011 and 2015 there were more than 86,000 crashes in Minnesota where distracted driving was a factor.
 “It’s a big concern,” said State Patrol Lt.
 Robert Zak.
 “Distracted driving is becoming more and more common, it’s the leading factor in crashes in the state of Minnesota.”
 Drivers are distracted during one in every four crashes in the state.
 In 2015 alone it contributed to more than 7,600 injuries and 74 deaths.

 It’s against state law to text or read emails or otherwise access the web while driving.
 Cell phone use is completely banned for school bus drivers and teens during their permit and provisional license stages.
 Still, the injured road worker’s fiance believes more needs to be done to stop distracted driving, especially in construction zones, where he said he witnesses it firsthand all the time.
 “The main thing I want to say is, just put down the cellphone, if not for yourself, for somebody else you know,” he said.